State of AI Media Generation

 198

-Full rankings for all 29 models on lumenfall.ai/leaderboard.
+Full rankings for all 29 models on https://lumenfall.ai/arena

 1. Google swept the top spots with their Nano Banana models.
 Gemini 3.1 Flash Image Preview (Nano Banana 2) is #1 with a 79.7% win rate.
 Its sibling, Gemini 3 Pro Image Preview (Nano Banana Pro), is #3.
-The Nano Banana family is clearly leading Google’s image generation performance right now.
-One caveat: Nano Banana 2 has only 74 battles so far.
+The Nano Banana family is clearly leading Google's image generation performance right now.
+One caveat: Nano Banana 2 has only 74 battles so far, since it's a relatively new model.

 4. The biggest surprises aren't from the biggest companies.
 ByteDance's Seedream 4.5 sits at #7 with a 58.9% win rate across 158 battles, wedged between FLUX.2 variants in one of the most competitive parts of the table.
 Vyro AI's ImagineArt 1.5 holds #8 with 57.1% across 170 battles.
 Neither company dominates the Western AI image conversation, but both are outperforming brands with much more mindshare.
 ByteDance's newer Seedream 5.0 Lite has also entered the arena (currently ~#13 with fewer battles so far) and shows early promise, especially in editing.